mhbashari/awesome-persian-nlp-ir/README.md

 ### Text Categorization and Classification
    - [Hamshahri](http://ece.ut.ac.ir/dbrg/hamshahri/) - Hamshahri collection is a standard reliable Persian text collection that was used at Cross Language Evaluation Forum (CLEF) during years 2008 and 2009 for evaluation of Persian information retrieval systems.
+   - [Bijankhan Corpus](http://ece.ut.ac.ir/dbrg/bijankhan/) - Bijankhan corpus is a tagged corpus that is suitable for natural language processing research on the Persian (Farsi) language.
+This collection is gathered form daily news and common texts.
+In this collection all documents are categorized into different subjects such as political, cultural and so on.
+Totally, there are 4300 different subjects.
+The Bijankhan collection contains about 2.6 millions manually tagged words with a tag set that contains 40 Persian POS tags.

 ### Spell Checking
    - [FAspell](https://lindat.mff.cuni.cz/repository/xmlui/handle/11372/LRT-1547) - FASpell dataset was developed for the evaluation of spell checking algorithms.
 It contains a set of pairs of misspelled Persian words and their corresponding corrected forms similar to the ASpell dataset used for English.